Lusus Naturae Closing Reception: Thursday, March 12, 6-8 pm with Artist-in-Residence Ólöf Nordal. Icelandic cuisine and spirits, admission free.

 Gunnar Karlsson, Thuridur Jónsdóttir, and Ólöf Nordal have collaborated before, on Nordal’s video work Sealmaiden (2006–2009), the audiovisual happening Cock’s Egg (2005), and the multimedia project The Billy and the Lady of the Manor (2009).

 Ólöf Nordal’s artist residency is sponsored by the Warren Memorial Foundation Visiting Artist Series and the Maine Economic Improvement Fund (MEIF) with additional community support from the Maine International Trade Center.
-Stay tuned for more info on Ólöf's public art project in April!
+Stay tuned for more info on Ólöf's public art project at Thompson's Point in April!

 About the USM Artist Residency: